🍷 Exclusive Deals Active — Save Up to $100 on Your First Shipment | See All Deals →

 By: Best Wine Club Reviews Editorial Team

 I resisted buying a Coravin for two years.
-The technology seemed overcomplicated for a problem that didn’t feel urgent, and the price was difficult to justify when a decent wine stopper costs four dollars.
 Then a friend poured me a glass of a fourteen-year-old Barolo from an open bottle that had been sitting on his counter for six weeks, and the wine was perfect.
-Not degraded, not oxidised — perfect.
 I bought one the following week.

 Which Model to Buy